kPatch/gossip-app/README.md

 # Gossiper
-A simple implementation of a [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol)
+A simple implementation of [Gossip-Style](https://en.wikipedia.org/wiki/Gossip_protocol) Membership, that implements failure detection.

 ## The Story
 You have just recently joined a secret invite-only club.
 Everyday the club meets in a large and dark room.